 - Pour the olive oil to cover the surface of the tomatoes.

-- Cook in the oven for one and half hours to begin with, at this point if the tomatoes have begun to burst and blister, while still holding their shape, they are ready.
-If not give them another 15-20 minutes.
+- Cook in the oven for 90 minutes to begin with; at this point, if the tomatoes have begun to burst and blister while still holding their shape, they are ready.
+If not, give them another 20 minutes, approximately.

-- Wash the jam jar in hot soapy water and put it in the oven to sterilise for half an hour minimum.
+- Wash the jam jar in hot soapy water and put it in the oven to sterilise for 30 minutes.

-- Remove the sterilised jar and set aside.
+- Remove the sterilised jar and set it aside.

-- Once the tomatoes are soft and cooked, remove them from the oven and set aside to cool for 10 minutes or so.
+- Once the tomatoes are soft and cooked, remove them from the oven and set them aside to cool for 10 minutes.

 - Transfer the cooked tomatoes into the sterilised jar and seal shut.